AlexLazy/simpleParallax/README.md

 ## Setup

-Clone this repository or install with npm `npm install --save simpleParallax`.
+Clone this repository or install with npm `npm install --save simple-parallax`.

 ```javascript
 $('#parallax').simpleParallax();